 TURNING THE COURT, 2019

-A proposal for the Congress of New Urbanism‘s Missing Middle competition, Honorable Mention.
+A proposal for the Congress of New Urbanism‘s Missing Middle competition, Finalist.

 In collaboration with Nicholas Rolinski of Broad Street Studio Inc, I designed mixed-use housing on Chicago’s Montrose Avenue which respects the optimal density of its neighborhood context.
 The rental unit mix was designed for market value, affordability, and suitability to local demographics.
 Underground parking, a terraced courtyard lined with shops, and a large rooftop amenity space bring additional value to the historic Courtyard Apartment model, allowing it to be developed at a profit.